ksurana21/revpref/README.md

 ```

 Here we see that the first output is 1 which means that the data set is
-consistent with GARP at the efficiency level 0.90.
+consistent with GARP at the efficiency level e = 0.90.
 As expected, the
 second output is 0 indicating that there are no GARP violations at this
 efficiency level.
 Next, we follow similar procedures to test consistency
 with SARP and WARP at full efficiency.